The System Halted

 Example: line items and invoices

-- Price per item has 4 decimal precision
+• Price per item carries four decimal places of precision

-- Compute tax per line then sum tax
+• Compute tax per line item and then sum the taxes

-- Compute tax on total then round tax once
+• Compute tax once on the total, then round the tax once

 A practical Java pattern: Money as scaled integer